Apostolic Vicariate of San Andrés y Providencia

-The Vicariate Apostolic of San Andrés y Providencia (Apostolicus Vicariatus Sancti Andreae et Providentiae) in the Catholic Church is located in the town of San Andrés, San Andrés y Providencia in Colombia.
+The Apostolic Vicariate of San Andrés y Providencia (Apostolicus Vicariatus Sancti Andreae et Providentiae) in the Catholic Church is located in the town of San Andrés, San Andrés y Providencia in Colombia.

 History

 On 20 June 1912 Pius X established the mission sui iuris of San Andrés y Providencia from the Archdiocese of Cartagena.
 Pope Pius XII elevated the mission to a Prefecture Apostolic on 14 November 1946.
 John Paul II elevated it to a Vicariate Apostolic on 5 December 2000.